 Community – charitable, philanthropic, volunteering.
 Your vision may be mentoring college students on a career path like your own.

 How this vision exercise works:

 - Choose one, two, or as many of the above mentioned areas, and write your vision of what you want to create or experience.

-- Make your vision as clear as possible with vivid, imaginative and descriptive words or pictures.
-For example, who are the people you are with, as in the recreation vision area described above you might imagine paddleboarding with on Lake Tahoe.
+- Make your vision as clear as possible with vivid, imaginative, and descriptive words or pictures.
+For example, who are the people you are with, as in the recreation vision area described above that you might imagine paddleboarding with on Lake Tahoe.

 - Think of your vison as achievable over the next year.
-What would you really like to accomplish?
+When would you really like to accomplish this?

 - Think, if you had unlimited resources, what would your vision look like?
 Do not limit your vision in any way.